 Plagiarism is stealing someone else's ideas or work, including copy from the Internet.
 Fabrication is the use of invented information or the falsification of material.
+Conflicts of interest include writing about people you know or people who are close to others you may know.
+If you are unsure about whether you are facing a conflict of interest, please discuss with me.

-Conflicts of interest include writing about people you know, or people who are close to others you may know.
-If you're unsure if something counts as a conflict of interest, ask me.
+You are expected to abide by the UF Honor Code, which you can read here:

-You are expected to abide by the UF Honor Code, which you can read here: https://sccr.dso.ufl.edu/process/student-conduct-code/
+https://sccr.dso.ufl.edu/process/student-conduct-code/

 Also keep in mind that all content - written and visual - in this class belongs to Atrium magazine.
-By taking this course, you agree that no material, stories or story ideas may be shared with members of other media, including WUFT or The Independent Florida Alligator.